High Performance Computing

 Research Computing also hosts and creates scientific applications.
 This allows researchers to make their results and new techniques known to the larger scientific community.
 Research Computing places a high priority on giving researchers or departmental staff the ability to make changes without Research Computing help, streamlining the process.

 Informatics and Scientific Applications helps researchers conduct large-scale sequence analysis on the Odyssey cluster.
 The group provides high level biostatistics support, helping researchers determine the significance of results from high-throughput microarray experiments, as well as assists in interpreting the results of high-throughput sequencing, and annotating genomes.
-To contact Informatics and Scientific Applications email Michele Clamp.
+To contact Informatics and Scientific Applications email Informatics.

 Research Computing has several different options available for data storage.
 Each user gets a 20GB home directory, checkpointed and backed up for free.
 Research groups as a whole get 100GB checkpointed and backed up for free.
 Additional storage is available for purchase on shared hardware.
 Basic fixed price storage rates starting in November 2013 are $450/TB per 3 years for backed up storage.
 In addition, users and research groups can buy their own dedicated hardware for Research Computing to host.